CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - add comments to your application.

-You can follow the approval process and read the possible comments from the Application events section.
+You can follow the approval process and read the possible comments from the Events section of the application.
 In addition, you can find all your applications and see their state from the Applications tab:

 - **Draft**.
 Your application is still a draft and cannot be seen by the Data Access Committee.
 You can continue working on your application or delete it entirely from the system.